samdjstevens/ecs-microservices-workshop/docs/vpc.md

 }
 ```

-Now the VPC is created, we are ready to continue on to creating the ECS Cluster, in which the services will later run.
+Now the VPC is created, we are ready to continue on to creating the ECS Cluster, in which the app's services will run.